• Features

 Once you install the plugin on your site, you can launch the setup wizard to help you get started:

-You’ll need to choose a provider and configure its settings, including the “From” name and email address.
-It’s a good idea to send a test email when you’re done to make sure everything works as expected.
+You’ll need to choose a provider and configure its settings, including the From name and email address.
+It’s a good idea to send a test email once you’re done to make sure everything works as expected.

-WP Mail SMTP Pro unlocks even more features, such as email logging, which lets you verify whether your email was successfully delivered and view details on clicks and opens.
+WP Mail SMTP Pro offers even more features, includingemail logging, which lets you verify whether your email was successfully delivered and view details on clicks and opens.

 You’ll also get advanced email reports, smart conditional routing, and more.